khakhalin/Ca-Imaging-and-Model-2018/Ca-img-paper.md

 where r_w is a constant that controls the level of synaptic plasticity; in our case r_w = 0.25 .

-At the last step, we introduced **synaptic competition**, to make sure that **TODO**

-As learning times used in this model were 2 (?) orders of magnitude shorter than those experienced by a tadpole (and ~3 for mammals), we used a special procedure to "ease" the network  into its final state…**TODO**

-**TODO** *Explain how we prepared spiking threshold for each cell, and that this is actually a meaningful procedure that can affect the results.*

-This operation was necessary, and could have affected the model in not trivial ways: as neurons in STDP-dominated networks seem to be arranged ensembles and synfire chains [XXX], and so are activated together, intrinsic plasticity in these networks is not just adjusting individual neuron excitability.
-Instead, it is likely to act as a major force, regulating relative sensitivity of a network to different sensory patterns, assuming that these patterns are detected by different sub-networks.
-For example, in our model, we found that high levels of spontaneous activity during excitability pre-tuning **TODO**
+Finally, we modeled **synaptic competition** by introducing a negative feedback, to limit the total sum of all inputs to each neuron, and all output of each neuron.
+At every time step, we used the weight matrix W to calculate a modified matrix W^i, with sum of inputs to each neuron normalized to a certain fixed value g = 1.5: w_{ji}^i = g \cdot w_{ji}/\sum_k{w_{jk}}

+and a modified weight matrix W^o, for which the total sum of outputs of each neuron was normalized to the same value: w_{ji}^i = g \cdot w_{ji}/\sum_k{w_{ki}}

+We then “moved” our actual weight matrix in the direction of the average of these two normalized matrices:

+w_{ji}(t+1) = 0.4 \cdot w_{ji} + 0.3 \cdot w^i_{ji} + 0.3 \cdot w^o_{ji}

+While testing networks trained on different sensory stimuli, we ran into a surprising complication: different stimuli provided different levels of average activation, and so not only differently shaped synaptic connections between different cells, but also, because of intrinsic plasticity,  led to very different activation thresholds.
+This difference in excitability however was an artifact of our training method, and did not model any real biological phenomena, as in real tadpoles visual stimuli are expected to be relatively sparse, while we fed all stimuli to the network as one intense train with no gaps.
+We therefore decided to let all spiking thresholds settle down before testing, to a state that is dependent only on synaptic connectivity, and not on recent stimulation history.
+We let the model develop for 2000 additional time steps, with only homeostatic plasticity rule on (but without STDP or synaptic scaling), while feeding all neurons with Poisson random noise that activated on average D = 9 neurons at each time step.

-This effect was so prominent in the model, that we hypothesize that it may be relevant in the biological tectum as well.
+The effect of this additional calibration step was so prominent in the model, that we hypothesize that it may be indirectly relevant to the biological tectum as well.
 To maintain the network of synaptic connections, each ensemble of synfire chains has to be regularly activated, yet the more active it is, the less excitable the neurons become, which means that they are less likely to win during competition with other ensembles during stimulus detection.
-The dynamics of plasticity in the brain would therefore pose a meta-balancing problem, as if intrinsic plasticity is too flexible, the network that detects unusual, threatening stimuli, will get spontaneously activated in the absence of these stimuli, producing high false-positive rate, and will quickly habituate to actual stimuli, leading to high false-negative rate, but will have no trouble maintaining synaptic connections required for stimulus detection.
-If however intrinsic plasticity is too rigid, the network may find it easier to maintain “optimal” levels of sensitivity, but may have trouble maintaining synaptic connections between stimulus presentations, as low sensitivity would mean low rate of spontaneous replay.
-The potential solutions to this problem may involve transitioning through distinct developmental stages with different levels of intrinsic plasticity (similar to how we did it in the model, and reminiscent of a known spike of excitability in stage 47 tadpoles [Kara, Ciar]), or distinct learning, maintenance, and operation physiological states regulated by modulatory inputs to the network (a solution that may be related to phases of sleep).
+The dynamics of plasticity in the brain would therefore pose a meta-balancing problem: if intrinsic plasticity is too flexible, the network that detects unusual stimuli, will get spontaneously activated in the absence of these stimuli, producing high false-positive rate, and will quickly habituate to actual stimuli, leading to high false-negative rate, but will have no trouble maintaining synaptic connections required for stimulus detection.
+If however intrinsic plasticity is too slow, the network may find it easier to maintain “optimal” levels of sensitivity, but may have trouble maintaining synaptic connections between stimulus presentations, as low sensitivity would mean low rate of spontaneous replay.
+The potential solution to this problem may involve transitioning through distinct developmental stages with different levels of intrinsic plasticity (similar to how we did it in the model, and reminiscent of a known spike of excitability in stage 47 tadpoles [Kara, Ciar]), or distinct learning, maintenance, and operation physiological states regulated by modulatory inputs to the network (a solution reminiscent to phases of sleep).

 **TODO** *Sensitivity analysis: the sequence in which we destroyed the network.*